2025–26 Walsall F.C. season

 The 2025–26 season is the 138th season in the history of Walsall Football Club and their seventh consecutive season in League Two.
 The club are participating in League Two, the FA Cup, the EFL Cup, and the EFL Trophy.

+Managerial changes

+On 11 March, Mat Sadler was sacked as manager after nearly three years, and one hundred sixty-one matches in charge.